 I started by asking around- on discussion forums, on Facebook, at homeschool gatherings.
-I was looking for a solution- for something that would not cause an allergic reaction and that would WORK (as in not make me stinky).
-Sweating doesn't bother me- smelling phewey does.
+I was looking for a solution- for something that would not cause an allergic reaction and that would WORK (as in not making me stinky).
+Sweating doesn't bother me- smelling phony does.

 You see, people are built to sweat.
 It is a natural function of our body.
 Sweating provides a perfect cooling barrier for our skin.
 Antiperspirants contain chemicals that form gel plugs in some of our sweat glands, making it impossible for your sweat to get out.

-Thankfully, my friend Amanda invited myself and another homeschooling mom to a “deodorant-making class” at her home.
-She showed us all the ingredients we would need and how to combine them to make our own natural, home-made deodorant.
+Thankfully, my friend Amanda invited me and another homeschooling mom to a “deodorant-making class” at her home.
+She showed us all the ingredients we would need and how to combine them to make our own homemade natural deodorant.

-After trying it for a couple weeks, I am happy to report that no-one in my family has removed themselves from my presence due to stink-pits.
+After trying it for a couple of weeks, I am happy to report that no one in my family has removed themselves from my presence due to stink-pits.